7 Days in Croatia Itinerary: Realistic Routes That Actually Work

 Zadar

-Read more about Zadar here ↳
+Read more about Zadar here. ↳

 Ston

 Set on the mainland side of the Peljesac Peninsula, the town of Ston was once an integral military outpost of the Republic of Ragusa.
 It certainly shows.
-Ston is home to some truly impressive defensive walls.
-The largest in Europe, some 3.4 miles of them still stand since they were started back in 1358.
-Foodies should take note of Ston as it’s also famed for its oysters and mussels — not to mention the wine produced in the region.
+Ston is home to some imposing defensive walls.

-Read more about Ston here ↳
+Read more about Ston here. ↳

 Elafiti Islands

 Exploring Croatia doesn’t have to be all about crowded Old Towns and wandering cobbled streets looking for something to eat.
-Exploring Elafiti Islands with a local guide is the perfect place to take a break from busy travel itineraries.
+Exploring the Elafiti Islands with a local guide is the perfect place to take a break from busy travel itineraries.

 Read more about the Elafiti Islands here ↳